boapeca/QA-Fundamental_Project/README.md

 * Allow the users to manage their profile more freely, allowing them to follow other users and see their game libraries.
 * Fix and improve the UI
 * Add a Game Suggestion feature where it would generate games for the user to choose to add on their libraries.
+* Fix Continuous Integration

+### Summary

+Things that went well:
+ * CRUD functionality was achieved
+ * UI is somehow pleasant

+Things that didn't go well:
+ * Application deployment wasn't fully successful, html navigation is possible but there is no communication with the js files.
+ * Login feature wasn't possible to complete

+Improvement for this project:
+ * Set a better MVP, and small milestones.

+What was learned:
+ * How to create a spring application, and properly structure a project.